hftf/roirpt/README.md

 use exclusively the left/right key banks respectively.
 To avoid conflicts, the main outlines for opening/closing parentheses use both banks, with vowels <kbd>A</kbd> and <kbd>U</kbd> meaning opening/closing respectively.
+When I want to type symbols, I don’t want my hands to feel like they’re typing real words, and vice versa.

 For aesthetic reasons, the vowel keys in the diagrams below are positioned to line up with the <kbd>WR</kbd> and <kbd>RG</kbd> keys,